syncfusion-content/angular-api-docs/api/angular/ejTreeGrid.md

 {:#members:columns-width}

-Gets or sets a value for treegrid column width
+Gets or sets a value for TreeGrid column width

 #### Default Value